 Investing in condos brings several advantages.
 We have outlined some of them here.

 Condos generally come for a low price compared to single-family homes.
-Due to several reasons such as unlike freehold homes, condos do not come with the land it remains under the builder’s name.
+Due to several reasons unlike freehold homes, condos do not come with the land it remains under the builder’s name.
 Then the size of a condo is usually smaller than a single-family house.

 One of the major factors people buy condos is their proximity to an array of amenities and a friendly community.
 Most condominiums stand tall in the city’s heart (downtown areas), where everything is easy to access.
 That’s why you will find most condo buildings close to bus stations, malls, groceries, schools, parks, etc.